Directive on Copyright in the Digital Single Market: Legal challenge

 On 24 May 2019, Poland filed an action for annulment of the directive with the Court of Justice of the European Union.
 Deputy Foreign Minister of Poland Konrad Szymański said the directive "may result in adopting regulations that are analogous to preventive censorship, which is forbidden not only in the Polish constitution but also in the EU treaties" on public broadcaster TVP Info.
 On 26 April 2022, the Court of Justice of the European Union announced its verdict and dismissed the Polish case against the directive.

 Implementation into national law

 Being an EU directive, the Directive on Copyright in the Digital Single Market can not immediately be applied in jurisdiction but has to be implemented into national law by the parliaments of the EU member states.
-As of 26 July 2021, only 4 out of 27 member states have implemented respective laws, with those missing out being Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
-The deadline for the implementation having lapsed on 7 June 2021, the Commission has started legal action against these countries.
+As of December 2021, only 5 out of 27 member states have implemented respective laws, those being Germany, Hungary, Malta, the Netherlands, and Austria.
+The deadline for the implementation having lapsed on 7 June 2021, the Commission has started legal action against the remaining countries.

-Impact on media

-In November 2019, News Media Alliance published an analysis of traffic received by eight Spanish websites whose news articles had been redistributed by Google News until it ceased operations in 2014 in response to a similar regulation introduced by Spanish lawmakers.
-Alliance data covering the period from 2014 to 2019 has demonstrated that publishers had a relatively small drop in traffic without Google News.
-Contrary to the aforementioned effect, traffic nearly doubled for one of the biggest newspapers in Spain, El País, especially the most valuable direct traffic as compared to less profitable referral traffic.